ibrahim-sharaf/scap/README.md

-## SCAP
+## opparse

-Argument parser that uses Microsoft Command Line Standard.
+opparse is an argument parser that uses Microsoft Command Line Standard.

 ### DESCRIPTION